-□ All housing developments within the Hill District must minimize the displacement of residents and businesses.
-The property is currently vacant - no residents or businesses will be displaced
+\Box All housing developments within the Hill District must minimize the displacement of residents and businesses.

-□ All development plans must include first source hiring provisions within the project labor agreements for all stages of work at any development site.
+\Box All development plans must include first source hiring provisions within the project labor agreements for all stages of work at any development site.

-□ All development contracts must require a minimum MBE participation rate of 30% and WBE participation rate of 15%.
-The project will comply with all MBE/WBE requirements
+\Box All development contracts must require a minimum MBE participation rate of 30% and WBE participation rate of 15%.

 □ All development projects receiving a subsidy from or through the City, County, or URA should provide co-ownership opportunities for Hill District Community-Based organizations and/or Hill District Faith-Based organizations.
-A local RCO will be a co-owner